pra-navi/tp/docs/DeveloperGuide.md

    3. Other incorrect unmark commands to try: `unmarkTask`, `unmarkTask x` (where x is a positive integer larger than the task list size), `unmarkTask y` (where y is less than or equal to 0) <br>
       Expected: No task is marked as not done.
 An error message is shown.

+### Adding tag(s) to a task

+1. Adding a tag to a task with multiple tags

+   1. Prerequisites: List all tasks using the `listTask` command.
+Multiple tasks in the list.

+   2. Test case: `addTagTask 1 t/finance`<br>
+      Expected: Tag is added to the first task in the list.
+Details of the task shown in the result display.

+   3. Test case: `addTagTask 1 t/finance` followed by `addTagTask 1 t/finance t/class`<br>
+      Expected: Tag is added to the first task in the list.
+When the second command is run, `class` is added to the first task in the list but `finance` is not added as a duplicate.
+Instead `finance` is returned to the result display to already exist for the first task.

+   4. Other incorrect addTagTask commands to try: `addTagTask`, `addTagTask 1`, `addTagTask 1 t/`, `addTagTask x t/finance` (where x is larger than the list size), `addTagTask y t/finance` (where y is less than or equal to 0)<br>
+      Expected: No tag is added to the first task in the list.
+An error message is shown.

 ### Saving/Loading data from data file